SWOT-Confluence/h2ivdi/README.md

-# hivdi-docker
+# h2ivdi-docker

-HiVDI docker container hosted on AWS ECR used to create containers in the cloud.
+H2iVDI (formerly HiVDI) docker container hosted on AWS ECR used to create containers in the cloud.

 # publishing disclaimer